tonioloewald/xinjs/docs/css.md

 # css

-This is a collection of utilities for working with CSS rules.
+This is a collection of utilities for working with CSS.

 The basic goal is to be able to implement some or all of our CSS very efficiently, compactly, and reusably in Javascript because:

-- Javascript quality tooling is really good, CSS quality tooling is terrible
+- Javascript tooling is really good, CSS quality tooling is terrible
 - Having to write CSS in Javascript is *inevitable* so it might as well be consistent and painless
 - It turns out you can get by with *much less* and generally *simpler* CSS this way
 - You get some natural wins this way.
 E.g. writing two definitions of `body {}` is easy to do